MCPI-Revival/minecraft-pi-reborn/docs/modding/INTERMEDIATE.md

 static bool B_func_injection(B *self, int a, int b) {
     INFO("Hello World!");
     // Call Original Method
-    return A_func->get(false)(self, a, b);
+    return A_func->get(false)((A *) self, a, b);
 }
 // Inside Init Function
 patch_vtable(B_func, B_func_injection);
 ```

 ### Limitations
 This function does not support automatic layering like the previous method.
 This means you have to manually retrieve the correct parent function to call.
 It may also cause conflicts with other mods.

 This method also does not affect subclasses which inherit or override the target.